Setting up a Triggered Messages campaign

 - Choose your preferred ESP action type from the available options and enter the required details (such as Group ID, List ID, Message ID, Database); the values of which are available from your ESP portal.

-These fields are dynamic and will differ depending on the chosen ESP connection and the chosen ESP action type.
+These fields are dynamic and differ depending on the chosen ESP connection and the chosen ESP action type.

 Available action types are as follows: